aglerj/conjur/docs/get-started/install-conjur.md

 <!-- {% include toc.md key='login' %} -->

 ## Login
-Once you've downloaded the CLI, you'll login to Conjur.
-If you started the server yourself, you'll need the `admin` API key or password.
+You'll need the `admin` API key or password to login to Conjur.
 If someone else is managing the Conjur server, they will provide you with your login information.